Kuruthi Aattam

 Kuruthi Aattam is a 2022 Indian Tamil-language action drama film written and directed by Sri Ganesh.
-It features Atharvaa, Priya Bhavani Shankar, Radhika Sarathkumar, Radha Ravi, Vatsan Chakravarthy, Vinod Sagar, Kanna Ravi and Prakash Raghavan.
+It features Atharvaa, Kanna Ravi, Priya Bhavani Shankar, Radhika Sarathkumar, Radha Ravi, Vatsan Chakravarthy, Vinod Sagar and Prakash Raghavan.

 The film was first announced in April 2017 and production began in August 2018.
 It was anticipated to release in June 2020, but was postponed amid the COVID-19 pandemic.
 The film was then scheduled to release on 24 December 2021, but got postponed due to legal issues.

 Eventually, Kuruthi Aattam was released theatrically on 5 August 2022 and received mixed reviews from critics.

 Plot

 Shakthivel is a government hospital attender and a Kabaddi player, who lives in Madurai which is ruled by two political bigwigs Gandhimathi and Durai.
 During a Kabaddi match, Shakthi meets Gandhimathi's son Muthu and soon they become friends.
 However, Muthu's friend and Durai's son Arivu is jealous of Shakthi due to a dispute, where he wants to settle score with him and Muthu and take over Gandhimathi's position.
 Arivu plans Muthu and Gandhimati's attack simultaneously in different places, where Muthu gets killed in a gang-war, while Gandhimathi survives and recognizes one of her attackers.

 Shakthi finds that one of Gandhimathi's attackers is actually his little friend Kanmani's father Karnan.
 With Gandhimathi sending her men to avenge Muthu's death by hunting the attackers including Karnan, Shakthi sets on a crusade to avenge Muthu's death and bring Kanmani to the hospital in time for her treatment as she is suffering from viral infection.
 Shakthi eventually finds Karnan and escapes, where he arrives at the attacker's hideout.
 At the hideout, Durai learns about Arivu's misdeeds and tries to shoot him and Kanmani's parents, but Shakthi arrives to stop him.
 During the scuffle, Kanmani is kidnapped by Arivu, while her parents and Durai are killed.

 Shakthi manages to escape with the help of his friends and love interest Vennila despite being stabbed by Arivu's henchman Sethu.
 Arivu learns that Shakthi's parents were killed by Gandhimathi's men in a riot and makes Gandhimathi assume that Shakthi planned the attack to seek revenge.
 Shakhi and Kanmani are brought to Gandhimathi, but Shakthi manages to prove his innocence and exposes Arivu in front of Gandhimathi.
 A fight ensues where Shakthi and Gandhimathi manages to kill Arivu, Sethu and his henchmen, thus avenging Muthu's death and protecting Kanmani.
 Shakthi and Gandhimathi brings Kanmani to the hospital in time and finally saves her.